vuedoc/md/README.md

 ## Usage

-First use comments to document your component:
+First use comments to document your component (see [test/fixtures/checkbox.vue](https://github.com/vuedoc/md/blob/develop/test/fixtures/checkbox.vue) for a complete example):

 ```vue
 <template>